apache/incubator-devlake-website/docs/Configuration/Jira.md

 #### Password
 - If you are using Jira Cloud, please input the [Jira personal access token](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).
-- If you are using Jira Server v8+, please input the password of your Jira account.
+- If you are using Jira Server v7+ or v8+, please input the password of your Jira account.

 #### Proxy URL (Optional)
 If you are behind a corporate firewall or VPN you may need to utilize a proxy server.
 Enter a valid proxy server address on your network, e.g. `http://your-proxy-server.com:1080`